 - 2.7K@120, 60, 30 and 24fps (Wide FOV), 2.7K@60, 30 and 24fps (SuperView) or 2.7K@60, 30 and 24fps (Linear FOV);

 - 1080p@240, 120, 60, 30 and 24fps (Wide FOV), 1080p@120, 60, 30 and 24fps (SuperView) or 1080p@120, 30 and 24fps (Linear FOV);

 - 720P@240 and 60fps (Wide FOV) or 720P@60fps (Linear FOV).

 Unfortunately, HyperSmooth video stabilization can be activated only for certain resolution&frame rate combinations.
 GoPro states that this feature crops videos by 5% on each side (10% total) during capture.
 The inbuilt video stabilization was able to make my footage extremely smooth despite how much I was moving.
 HyperSmooth is perfect for shooting biking, skating, skiing, handheld shots, and more.

 Till SuperPhoto mode GoPro pictures were great, but they’ve always needed some post-processing in Photoshop Lightroom or other photo enhancer software in order to get them popping and looking awesome on Instagram.
-In a nutshell, this feature automatically analyzes the scene and intelligently applies the best image processing for the shot.
-If you like to enhance your stills by your self, photos can be saved in RAW format as well.
+In a nutshell, this feature automatically analyzes the scene, and intelligently applies the best image processing for the shot.
+If you like to enhance your skills by yourself, photos can be saved in RAW format as well.